jimhigson/oboe.js-dissertation/main/main.md

 be anywhere else.

 In the *Red Queen's race* it took "all the running you can do, to keep in the same place".
-Ideally as a programmer I'd like to expend effort to make my code to do something new, or to perform better something that it already did, not to stay still.
+Ideally a programmer should only have to expend effort so that their code does something new, or performs better something that it already did, not to stay still.
 Following an object oriented encapsulation of data such that a caller does not have to concern itself with the data structures behind an interface, the internal